BYU-CS235-F18/Lab3-Maps/README.md

 implementations of lists, sets, and maps in the C++ Standard Template Library.

 ## Required Knowledge
-In order to understand the solutions to this lab, you should become familiar with lists, sets, and maps, and be able to use the the implementations of these data structures provide in the C++ standard library.
-You should also be able to read and write to a file.
+In order to understand the solutions to this lab, you should become familiar with vectors, sets, and maps, and be able to use the implementations of these data structures provide in the C++ standard library.
+You should also be able to read from and write to a file.

 ## Overview
 Machine learning has become increasingly popular in Computer Science.
 To state things perhaps